What is stomach polyps?

 Gastritis, which is chronic stomach inflammation, damages the stomach lining.
-H. Pylori is a bacterium that is a common cause of stomach polyps.
+H. Pylori is a bacterium that is a common cause.
 It may contribute to the development of some types of stomach polyps such as adenomas.
 Adenomas may become cancerous and are generally removed.

-Familial adenomatous polyposis is a rare, genetic disease which increases your risk of stomach polyps.
+Familial adenomatous polyposis is a rare, genetic disease which increases your risk of getting the condition.
 It may cause some cells on the inner lining of your stomach to grow into polyps or adenomas that may become cancerous.

 Risk factors such as long-term usage of certain medications such as proton pump inhibitors to decrease stomach acid has been linked to stomach cancer.
 Aging also plays an important role as most cases are found in people from mid to late adulthood.

 How do I know if I have stomach polyps?